steffenkoerner/deep_reinforcement_learning/README.md

 The projects that are contained in this repro can be found below.
 All of the projects use rich simulation environments from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).

 * [Navigation](https://github.com/steffenkoerner/deep_reinforcement_learning/tree/main/projects/p1_navigation): This projects trains an agent to collect yellow bananas while avoiding blue bananas.
+* [REINFORCE Algorithm](https://github.com/steffenkoerner/deep_reinforcement_learning/tree/main/projects/reinforce_algorithm): This project contains the implementation of the REINFORCE algorithm to solve the OpenAI CartPole environment

 ### Additinal Resources